vivek235/Custom-Commad-Internsctl/README.md

 # Custom-Commad-Internsctl
 Custom Command for given specific task.

-General instructions
-1. The approach of solving the Problem solely depends on the Candidate
-2. Make sure to have Draw.io diagrams for the workflowns and application architecture
-3. Every configuration, code written should be pushed on git (Private Repo)
-4. Your are not permitted to share the doc with anyone, even with your colleagues Scenario There is a customer who came to you with a problem to have a custom linux command for his operations.
+Scenario There is a customer who came to you with a problem to have a custom linux command for his operations.
 Your task is to understand the problem and create a linux command via bash script as per the instructions.
 Command name - internsctl
 Command version - v0.1.0

 Section A
 1. I want a manual page of command so that I can see the full documentation of the command.
 For example if you execute the command